Review Acquisition Guide For Law Firms

-Facebook — another general site and not as powerful as Google, but Facebook is important for one reason: many people ask for recommendations on the site.
+Facebook — Another general site and not as powerful as Google, but Facebook is important for one reason: many people ask for recommendations on the site.
 As their system is currently setup, if a recommendation is posted the site tries to link directly to a business page and shows the rating.
 From this standpoint making sure your ratings are high here can be a big deal when someone is looking for a referral from their community.

-FindLaw — FindLaw does not have a great reputation amongst lawyers, but that’s not really the point here.
+FindLaw— FindLaw does not have a great reputation amongst lawyers, but that’s not really the point here.
 Similar to Avvo, you have to put your dislike for the site and its marketing tactics aside and realize this: potential clients are looking at profiles on there to make a decision about choosing a lawyer.

 Justia — Justia is best known for its website design and hosting services for lawyers.
 But they also have lawyer ratings and reviews available for clients to research.
-Additionally, they recently added a peer-to-peer reviews systems for lawyers to review their fellow lawyers.
+Additionally, they recently added a peer-to-peer review system for lawyers to review their fellow lawyers.
 This can provide potential clients a little extra feedback based on the opinion of colleagues, and not solely on whether a client was happy with their legal results.

-How To Consistently Generate Positive Reviews?
+How To Consistently Generate Positive Reviews

-This should probably go without stating, but we’ll post it anyway: the number one way to generate positive reviews is to provide your clients with exceptional legal services.
+This should probably go without stating, but we’ll post it anyway: The number one way to generate positive reviews is to provide your clients with exceptional legal services.

-And doing that requires consistency.
+And doing that will require consistency.